Wardronthewarden/VulkanHelloWorld/Readme.md

 The project's purpose was purely for the sake of my own education about the API, and is almost entirely based on [this](https://vulkan-tutorial.com/) Vulkan tutorial.

+## Releases

+Built binaries are available for windows at: [releases/latest](https://github.com/Wardronthewarden/VulkanHelloWorld/releases/latest)

+Other platforms will probably follow soon.

 ## Compiling the project

 VulkanHelloWorld is written primarily in C++17.